Arvoria/RobaseService/docs/introduction.md

 + It can save on the `HttpService` budget and lowers the amount of downloaded data
 + Saves unnecessary lines of code rooting through tables
 + Gruesome sanity checks are a thing of the past!
-Making a request to a key using `::GetAsync()` will always return profound information:
+Making a request to a key using `:GetAsync()` will always return profound information:
     `(success: boolean, value: any)`
     Success is either true or an error is thrown.
     Value will be the response body with a successful request or the whole response dictionary if it fails.